 Budget Snack Idea #10 – Nut Butter Sandwiches

-P, B & J sandwiches are a craft service table staple.
-Why not add other nut butters to the mix.
-Try adding almond, cashew, and sunflower butters to the mix as well as a variety of jelly and jams like strawberry and apricot preserves.
+P, B, & J sandwiches are a craft service table staple because every craft service budget can handle it.
+Why not add other nut butters to the mix?
+Try almond, cashew, and sunflower butters as well as a variety of jelly and jams like strawberry and apricot preserves.

 Budget Snack Idea #11 – Sloppy Joe’s

 Here’s where an electric soup kettle can be put to use for something other than soup.
 This recipe requires a little bit of cooking but well worth it.
 Buy a couple of packages of ground beef or turkey, brown in frying pan, then mix in a can of pre made sloppy joe sauce.
 Refrigerate overnight.
 The next day on set, put in your soup kettle and warm until hot.
 The aroma will have the cast and crew charging to your craft service table!

 Another easy one.
 Open a couple of cans of low sodium garbanzo beans and rinse.
 Dice fresh tomatoes and cucumbers.
 Mix together then add Italian dressing.
 Serve in clear plastic cups.

 Budget Snack Idea #13 – Strawberry Salad

 Quarter the strawberries then combine with sliced almonds, goat or feta cheese, chopped basil leaves, olive oil and vinegar.
 So simple, so delicious.
 Serve in clear plastic cups.
 This snack idea will barely put a dent in the craft service budget.

 Budget Snack Idea #14 – Spinach Dip with Shrimp